Updated December 2022

 If you're naturally interested in architecture, the building process, and creative design, you may be considering a career as a draftsperson for an architecture or design firm.

-What exactly does an architectural draftsperson do, who do they work with, and what kind of training do you need to get started in this field?
+What exactly does an architectural draftsperson do?
+Where do they work and what kind of training do you need to get started in this field?

 What does an Architectural Draftsperson Do?

 If you take a look at job postings, you'll notice several different titles used to describe the role of architectural draftsperson.
 These include:

 Essentially, all of these titles describe the same kind of design professional: someone who is trained to develop the technical drawings and specifications for building projects.